 A potential client of mine was a millionaire.
 She had built up a successful drinks company and was in the position not to have to work anymore.
-But, despite her success she couldn't see how investing in a Coaching programmes would work for her - even though she had the sense of her life being rudderless.
+But, despite her success, she couldn't see how investing in a Coaching programme would work for her - even though she had the sense of her life being rudderless with a sense of disconnect between that and her goals around social justice.
 Despite my best efforts she just couldn't make the connection.
-Any decision needs to come from within, but the outcome is clear - no action, no courage, no investment = things stay the same or get worse.
-Whatever the issue.
+And that's was completely fine with me.
+Any decision needs to come from within, but the outcome is clear - no action, no courage, no investment = things stay the same.

 4. Amplify Your Own Wisdom

 Let's face it, life is sometimes confusing.
 Through sharing our experience with a qualified Coach we can gain clarity on our predicament and begin to see what the best decisions are for ourselves.
 It's not the job of a Coach to sit in judgement over us, it's their job to listen and ask the right questions so we can develop our own wisdom in a way that is impossible to do on our own.
 Add to this an understanding of how the human mind works (something that not all Coaches have) then you can make incredible progress.

 When it comes to our ideas about what is realistic and what isn't we need to test them out.
 With a Coach, you get that opportunity to troubleshoot your ideas and develop a plan to achieve goals in a way that is enjoyable and realistic.
 We can't stay in our heads when it comes to testing our goals.
 We need to find a way to move beyond the pipe-dreams and into a workable, energising plan.